[58 F.R. 551 (January 6, 1993)]

 VI.
 Order

-' 1119(b) of Title XI and 12 CFR part 1102, subpart A, thereunder, and orders temporary interim waiver relief under those provisions for CNMI for the period beginning on January 1, 1993, through the date on which the ASC will make a final determination respecting CNMI's temporary waiver request, not to exceed [Insert date 45 days after date of publication in the Federal Register].
+On the basis of the foregoing and with the concurrence of the FFIEC, the ASC finds that an emergency exists in CNMI under ' 1119(b) of Title XI and 12 CFR part 1102, subpart A, thereunder, and orders temporary interim waiver relief under those provisions for CNMI for the period beginning on January 1, 1993, through the date on which the ASC will make a final determination respecting CNMI's temporary waiver request, not to exceed [Insert date 45 days after date of publication in the Federal Register].
 Thus, during the time that this Order is effective within CNMI, the federally regulated lenders specified in ' 1120 of Title XI may use appraisers who are not licensed or certified so long as appraisals are performed in a manner that is consistent with the appraisal regulations, requirements, guidelines and standards of the appropriate federal financial institution regulatory agency.

 By the Appraisal Subcommittee of the Federal Financial Institutions Examination Council,